-To solve this mystery and help my tall friends, I did some research.
+To solve this mystery and to help my tall friends, I did some research.

-- The amount of legroom you get a on plane varies from airline to airline.
+- The amount of legroom you get a plane varies from airline to airline.

-- It also depends on the type of airplane.
+- It also depends on the type/model of the plane.

 AIRPLANE SEATING OPTIONS